nancypaucar/DH150-2020W/README.md

 [Prototype UT Testing ](https://github.com/nancypaucar/DH150-2020W/tree/master/UsabilityTestingPrototype)

-## Pitch video
+## Pitch Video
 [Pitch Video Link](https://youtu.be/aAM91Oi5aeo)

-## Conclusion: what you learned throughout the process
+## Conclusion: What You Learned Throughout the Process

 Through the whole process, I learned that understanding user needs is more important than creating many prototype designs.
 Without proper user research and usability testing preparation, it becomes difficult to create apps that are useful for the general public.
 I realized that even though understanding user needs took a long time, it helped me develop an app that was simple, comprehensible and strategic.
 The design software programs that I used in the class only served to visualize my user research and learnings together in the end.
 In the future, I want to know how to ask better questions for usability testing that will allow participating users to expand their answers on the problems within a website.
 I also want to learn how to use shortcuts for Figma to design my prototype at a quicker pace.